Genesis 3: A Commentary

 (3:10) “He said, ‘I heard the sound of You in the garden, and I was afraid because I was naked; so I hid myself.’”

 We are naturally still afraid to come into God’s presence after we sin.
-We’d rather hide from him, than to come into his presence (Jn.
+We are like so many cockroaches who scatter under the appliances when the lights come on (Jn.
 3:19-20).
+It is our sinful reflex to run from God.
 We can either approach God out of fear or out of faith (1 Jn.
 4:18-19).

 Adam says, I hid myself,” rather than “we hid ourselves.”
 We are already seeing that there is relational separation between the first couple.